U.S. Policy and the Israel-Hamas War: A Conversation with Ambassador David Satterfield

 What is the future for Palestinians in Gaza?
 How does the Biden administration envision the proverbial day after?
 And what are the prospects for converting this crisis into a better pathway to a two-state solution and closer ties between Israel and the Arab world?

-Join Aaron David Miller as he sits down with Ambassador David Satterfield, the State Department special envoy for Middle East humanitarian issues, to discuss these and other issues.
+Aaron David Miller sits down with Ambassador David Satterfield, the State Department special envoy for Middle East humanitarian issues, to discuss these and other issues.